9:30 a.m.-3:00 p.m. February 29, 2020

 What would involvement in the event entail?

 You’ll complete a preliminary online survey, attend the daylong February 29 “Making the News” event, and then complete a feedback questionnaire at the end of the day’s program of activities.
-Each of the questionnaires should take about 10-15 minutes to complete.
+Each of the questionnaires will likely take about 15 minutes to complete.
 You’ll receive a $40 Visa gift card and a catered lunch for taking part in this forum.
+Spaces for the event are limited, so you should register in advance of February 29.

 Who is eligible?